banwarp/benton_epi/covid19/scripts/schoolScripts/00schoolReadme.md

     quarTimer = rep(0,NnumTrials),                           # Timer for length of quarantine
-    quarCounter = rep(0,NnumTrials),                         # Counter for number of quarantine events preDetectSuccess = rep(preDetectSuccess,NnumTrials),     # Probability of detecting a pre-symptomatic individual sympDetectSuccess = rep(sympDetectSuccess,NnumTrials),   # Probability of detecting a symptomatic individual postDetectSuccess = rep(postDetectSuccess,NnumTrials),   # Probability of detecting a post-symptomatic individual asympDetectSuccess = rep(asympDetectSuccess,NnumTrials)  # Probability of detecting an asymptomatic individual )
+    quarCounter = rep(0,NnumTrials),                         # Counter for number of quarantine events preDetectSuccess = rep(preDetectSuccess,NnumTrials),     # Probability of detecting a pre-symptomatic individual preDetectFailure = rep(1-preDetectSuccess,NnumTrials),   # Probability of failing to detect a pre-symptomatic individual sympDetectSuccess = rep(sympDetectSuccess,NnumTrials),   # Probability of detecting a symptomatic individual sympDetectFailure = rep(1-sympDetectSuccess,NnumTrials), # Probability of failing to detect a symptomatic individual postDetectSuccess = rep(postDetectSuccess,NnumTrials),   # Probability of detecting a post-symptomatic individual postDetectFailure = rep(1-postDetectSuccess,NnumTrials), # Probability of failing to detect a post-symptomatic individual asympDetectSuccess = rep(asympDetectSuccess,NnumTrials),  # Probability of detecting an asymptomatic individual asympDetectFailure = rep(1-asympDetectSuccess,NnumTrials) # Probability of failing to detect an asymptomatic individual )
 ```
 There are two main differences between the school scripts and the other scripts, both of which are reflected in `v0`.

 First, since the time step is hourly and school is only in session about eight hours a day, five days a week, minus breaks like Winter Break, `schoolDay, schoolWeek, schoolTerm` track these different conditions and change the effective R0 accordingly.

 Second, the school script does not use policy interventions to reduce R0 when prevalence grows.
-Instead, schools monitor for symptoms and then react by isolating the individual or quarantining the classroom, grade, or school.  `preDetectSuccess, sympDetectSuccess, postDetectSuccess, asympDetectSuccess` determine the success of symptom monitoring, and `noQuarantine, infectionTimer, quarTimer, quarCounter` are used for the quarantine process.
+Instead, schools monitor for symptoms and then react by isolating the individual or quarantining the classroom, grade, or school.  `noQuarantine, infectionTimer, quarTimer, quarCounter` are used for the quarantine process.

+`preDetectSuccess, sympDetectSuccess, postDetectSuccess, asympDetectSuccess` determine the success of symptom monitoring and `preDetectFailure, sympDetectFailure, postDetectFailure, asympDetectFailure` determine the failure of symptom monitoring.
+Theoretically, the success and failure probabilities sum to 1; however, the effect on the compartments of detection versus failure to detect are different: under the individual isolation model, successful detection of an infection results in an immediate removal to the isolation compartment (mathematically, it cancels out the reciprocal of the infectious period), but failure to detect does not immediately move the individual to the next compartment (mathematically, it retains the reciprocal of the infectious period).
+Therefore it is necessary to have two different parameters for the two different transitions.
+Note that `preDetectFailure`, etc., are only used in the individual isolation model.

 #### Post time step function
 There are four post time step functions to choose from, Individual isolation, and classroom, grade, or school quarantine.